Favouridowu02/alx-low_level_programming/README.md

 ## Introduction

-This repository is your comprehensive guide to high-level programming using C programming Language.
+This repository is your comprehensive guide to Low-level programming using C programming Language.
 Whether you are a beginner or looking to enhance your skills, this resource provides a structured learning path.

 ## Getting Started